marmelab/react-admin/doc/3.19/Actions.md

 };
 ```

-**Tip**: When using the Data Provider hooks for regular pages (List, Edit, etc), react-admin always specifies a custom action name, related to the component asking for the data.
+**Tip**: When using the Data Provider hooks for regular pages (List, Edit, etc.), react-admin always specifies a custom action name, related to the component asking for the data.
 For instance, in the `<List>` page, the action is called `CRUD_GET_LIST`.
 So unless you call the Data Provider hooks yourself, no `CUSTOM_FETCH` action should be dispatched.

 ## Legacy Components: `<Query>`, `<Mutation>`, and `withDataProvider`